department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled.md

 <div class="va-introtext">

-If you're a Servicemember or Veteran with a service-connected disability that doesn't let you continue on your current career path, our Vocational Rehabilitation and Employment (VR&amp;E) program may help.
-We offer 5 different VR&amp;E program tracks to help you build your career and live more independently.
-Find out if you qualify—and choose the track that best matches your needs.
+If you're a Servicemember or Veteran with a service-connected disability that impacts your ability to work, the Vocational Rehabilitation and Employment (VR&amp;E) program may help.
+We offer 5 support and service tracks to help you find and keep employment and live more independently.
+Find out if you're eligible.

 </div>